 Liberties taken with words in poetry can be fun, but they can also create questions.
 I'm adding a word study feature to this little series of hubs because a question came up when I read this poem to a friend before putting the hub together.

 When our debate about the word unloosen came up it caught me off guard because I was familiar with its usage, but I had to look up the answer for my friend.
 It really did seem redundant when she mentioned it.
 Viva the world wide web!

-At Quora the answer was clear.
-The bottom line is that unloosen is a word that has a word within it and that individual word within it also has similar meaning.
-Unloosen is an emphasized way to say loosen.
+At Fine Dictionary we find useful examples with the definition.
+The bottom line is unloosen is a word with the word loosen within it and that individual word within it also has similar meaning.
+Unloosen is simply an emphasized way to say loosen.

 Poems and More for My Grandchildren